mariohamann/activity-graph/README.md

 > Make sure to use the smallest appropriate bundle to reduce processing time.

 The smallest file is `dist/activity-graph-wasm/en.min.js` and is therefore recommended for testing purposes.

+## Accessibility

+The component heavily relies on proper semantics, e. g. the usage of `figure`, `figcaption`, `table`, `colspan`, `colgroup` etc. If you have any concerns regarding the implementation, please file an issue.